What is the full form of BMI

 BMI = weight in pounds / (height in inches) 2 X 703 (if pounds and inches are used, a conversion factor of 703 must be applied).

 Let us see an example:

-A person with height 2 meters and weight 80 Kg will have BMI = 20, as calculated below:
+A person with a height of 2 meters and a weight of 80 Kg will have BMI = 20, as calculated below: